 Ever seen a leaf four feet wide?
 You can at Kenilworth Aquatic Gardens just off the Anacostia River Trail!
-It is probably THE bike ride for July and the Trail Ranger team is here to help you out.
+It is probably THE bike ride (or walk!) for July in DC and the Trail Ranger team is here to help you out.

 Where are these lotuses?